 Chapel of Sound

-The layered form of the building takes inspiration from the sedimentary rock formations of the surrounding mountains, while asserting the human hands involved and avoiding lame mimicry of natural rocks.
-Against the backdrop of the rough and cave-like space, carefully designed details that are warm to the touch quietly bring comfort to exhausted urban souls seeking a moment of escape in nature.
+The layered form of the building takes inspiration from the sedimentary rock formations of the surrounding mountains, while asserting the human hands involved in its construction and avoiding mere mimicry of natural rock.
+Against the backdrop of the rough and cave-like space, details designed with care and warmth offer quiet comfort as visitors take respite in both natural and musical sound.